albertodemichelis/squirrel/doc/source/reference/language/statements.rst

     stat := exp

-In Squirrel every expression is also allowed as statement, if so, the result of the expression is thrown away.
+In Quirrel every expression is also allowed as statement, if so, the result of the expression is thrown away.